From Rust Dev to ZK Engineer: Halo2 1:1 Mentoring

 • You want a working ZK project for your portfolio

-• You’ve been reading ZK papers but can’t bridge the gap to code
+• You’ve been reading ZK papers but can’t turn them into working code

 • You want to move beyond generic backend work into a specialized niche